Synchrotek/music_visualizer_pygame/README.md

 # music_visualizer_pygame

 ## This visualize.py :
-- First take the sound that is playing in the system
+- First it takes the sound that is playing in the system
 - Then analyze that audio chunk by chunk.
 - Then it produces the visualization in the window created with pygame